-The current management plan for the DFA (MP9) will expire in July 2008.
-As part of Canfor's ongoing efforts to address high priority Mountain Pine Beetle attacked stands (which do not exist on the TFL in a significant way), Canfor has requested, and received approval from the Minister, in a letter (attached) dated March 16, 2006, that the AAC on the TFL be dropped from 330,000m3 to 201,312 m3 for the period January 1, 2003 to December 31, 2008.
-In additional Canfor has asked for an extension of MP9 until June 2013.
+As part of Canfor's ongoing efforts to address high priority Mountain Pine Beetle attacked stands (which do not exist on the TFL in a significant way), Canfor has received from the Deputy Chief Forester in a letterdated October 30, 2007, an extension of MP9 until July 1, 2012 when the current management plan for the DFA (MP9) will expire.
+Also, Canfor has received approval from the Minister, in a letter dated March 16, 2006, that the AAC on the TFL be dropped from 330,000m3 to 201,312 m3 for the period January 1, 2003 to December 31, 2008.
 Other public plans include Canfor's and BC Timber Sales' Forest Stewardship Plans (FSP) and Pest Management Plans (PMP).
-The current FSP's provides the public and administering government agencies with results and/or strategies that will be used to address the resource objectives that have been set by government under Forest and Range Practices Act (FRPA).
-The PMP's provides the public and administering government agencies with information regarding concepts of integrated pest management pertaining to forest vegetation management including the spraying of chemicals to control completing vegetation.
+The current FSP's provides the public and administering government agencies with results and/or strategies that will be used to address the resource objectives that have been set by government agencies with information regarding concepts of integrated pest management pertaining to forest vegetation management including the spraying of chemicals to control completing vegetation.
 As part of the PMP, annually a "Notification of Intent to Treat" (NIT) is advertised (newspaper and letters) to allow for public comments.

 In preparing the management plan for the DFA, Canfor has certain commitments and/or legal requirements to integrate the results from other planning process.